jcconnects/UFSC-INE5424/doc/README-Tests.md

 - **Resource Management:**
   - Verifying vehicle destructor properly cleans up components
   - Testing proper destruction order to avoid memory issues

-**Note on Test Implementation:**
-The test uses a specialized `TestComponent` class that overrides the `signal_stop()` method instead of the legacy `stop()` method to align with the robust two-phase shutdown approach implemented in the system.

-### 10. Observer Pattern Test (`components/observer_pattern_test.cpp`)

-Tests the functionality of the Observer pattern classes, which implement the Observer design pattern in both conditional and concurrent variants.

-**Test Cases:**
-- **Conditional Observer Pattern:**
-  - Observer registration (attach) to specific conditions
-  - Observer detachment (detach) from observed entities
-  - Notification filtering based on conditions
-  - Multiple observers for the same condition
-  - Behavior when notifying with no observers for a condition
-  - Data retrieval after notification

-- **Concurrent Observer Pattern:**
-  - Thread-safe observer registration and notification
-  - Concurrent data production and consumption
-  - Multiple producer threads sending notifications
-  - Multiple consumer threads receiving notifications
-  - Blocking behavior when waiting for notifications
-  - Reference counting for shared data
-  - Observer detachment while concurrent operations are running

-## Integration Tests

-Integration tests verify the interactions between multiple components.

 ## System Tests